agulen/JsCalculator/README.md

-JsCalculator
+# JsCalculator

-This is a small project to be better acquainted with Javascript nd HTML5 in general.

-JsCalculator is a simple arithmetic calculator that also supports keyboard input.
+### A small project for learning Javascript and HTML5.

+Simple artithmetic calculator.

+Users can input mathematical operations through point-and-click or keyboard input.